Easiest Marinara Sauce (5-Ingredients!)

-This easy homemade marinara sauce can be made quickly and easily, and it’s the perfect red sauce for pasta, as well as pizza, lasagna, and more.
+This flavorful and wildly easy homemade marinara sauce can be made quickly and simply in just 30-minutes and with 5-ingredients, including canned tomatoes.
+It’s the perfect red sauce for pasta, as well as pizza, lasagna, and more.
 Plus it can be made ahead and stored or frozen, so you’ll have a fresh and flavorful sauce ready to go any time.

 Process & Tips